2/4 Jago Cooper visits Bolivia in search of Tiwanaku, the ruins of a monolithic temple city. (R)

 Mike Thomson examines documents revealing British brutality in Kenya in the 1950s.

-5/6 David Dimbleby's architectural tour heads to Newcastle, Manchester, Leeds and Liverpool.
+5/6 David Dimbleby's architectural tour heads to Newcastle, Manchester, Leeds and Blackpool.
 (R)

 2/10 The bikers look at how Britain's skills for growing veg have inspired amazing dishes.
 (R)